glycerine/thinkgo/README.md

 thinkgo
 =======

-Here is my outline for those learning Go.
+Here is my outline for those learning to think in Go.
 This will get you up to speed quickly.

 The [Go standard library](http://golang.org/pkg/) is a gem, and much, much more comprehensive than other standard libraries.
 In particular, the [net/http library](http://golang.org/pkg/net/http) is a full-on web serving framework, batteries included.